US tech bill slammed by China as 'paranoid' | DW | 09.06.2021

 The funds will be handed out through research and incentive programs previously authorized by Congress.

-It comes as the US share of global semiconductor manufacturing globally has steadily eroded from 37% in 1990 to about 12% now and as a chip shortage has exposed vulnerabilities in the US supply chain.
+It comes as the US share of global semiconductor manufacturing globally has steadily eroded, from 37% in 1990 to about 12% currently, and as a chip shortage has exposed vulnerabilities in the US supply chain.

 Senate Majority Leader Chuck Schumer called the measure "one of the most important things this chamber has done in a very long time, a statement of faith in America's ability to seize the opportunities of the 21st century."